worldbank/iefieldkit/admin/checklist-submitting-SSC.md

 - [ ] 10. **Close issues** - When the new version is up, close all the [issues](https://github.com/worldbank/iefieldkit/issues) that was solved in the new version.
 - [ ] 11. **Send announce email** - If it is a major release (new commands or significant updates to existing commands), send an email to DIME Team to announce the new version.
 - [ ] 12. **Update the repo** - To keep the repo clean and organzied and to not create gnarly conflicts for the future, the following steps should be done:
+	- [ ] 12.1 **Re-create develop branch** - All edits should now be done in the `develop` branches or branches from `develop`, so recreate it from master.
+	- [ ] 12.2 **Re-base outstanding branched** - There might be some edits in branches that were not included in this version.
+Re-base all those branched to `develop`.
+Abort any re-bases whith conflcits.
+Then in this issue list which brnaches were successfully re-based and which were aborted.

 ### Version number and dates in ado-files and help files.

 The version number is on the format `number.number` where the first number is incremented if it is a major release.
 If the first number is incremented the second number is reset to 0.
 If it is not a major release, then the first number is left unchanged and the second number is incremented.